Ostarbeiter: Pregnancy

-Medical experiments
+Death and disability

-As a result of their abusive treatment Ostarbeiter suffered from high levels of psychological trauma, and those who were admitted to psychiatric hospitals were often the victims of abuse and murder.
-The Nazi regime also sanctioned the use of Ostarbeiter in medical experiments.
+Historian Pavel Polian estimates that that from .8 to 1.2 percent of Ostarbeiter died every month, with the death toll being higher in 1942 and in 1944-1945.
+Earlier on the war the starvation rations and epidemics contributed to the high death toll, while later in the war air raids were a significant factor (although the rations improved).
+Total deaths were thus around 80,000 to 100,000 people.
+Tuberculosis was the leading cause of death accounting from 25 to 75 percent of cases.
+Hundreds of seriously ill Ostarbeiter were murdered in the so-called euthanasia programs.
+In addition, about 150,000 became disabled due to inhumane conditions or industrial accidents, and were thus shipped back to the occupied Soviet Union in 1942 and 1943.

-On September 6, 1944 the Reichsminister of the Interior ordered the establishment of special units for Ostarbeiter in several psychiatric hospitals in the Reich.
+On September 6, 1944 the Minister of the Interior ordered the establishment of special units for Ostarbeiter in several psychiatric hospitals in the Reich.
 The reason given was: "With the considerable number of Ostarbeiter who have been brought to the German Reich as a labour force, their admission into German psychiatric hospitals as mentally ill patients has become more frequent ...

 With the shortage of space in German hospitals, it is irresponsible to treat these ill people, who in the foreseeable future will not be fit for work, for a prolonged period in German institutions.
 "The exact number of Ostarbeiter killed in these psychiatric institutions is as yet not known.
 189 Ostarbeiter were admitted to the Ostarbeiter unit of the Heil- und Pflegeanstalt Kaufbeuren; 49 died as a result of the starvation diet, or from deadly injections.